hannibal002/SkyHanni/FEATURES.md

 - Option to change the item background according to the cooldown

 ## Summoning Mobs
+- Summoning Soul Display (Show the name of dropped soul laying on the ground, not working in dungeon when Skytils' "Hide Non-Starred Mobs Nametags" is enabled)
 - Option to hide the nametag of your spawned summoning mobs
 - Option to mark the own summoning mobs in green
-- Summoning mob display (Show the health of your spawned summoning mobs listed in an extra GUI element and hiding the corresponding spawning/despawning chat messages)
+- Summoning Mob Display (Show the health of your spawned summoning mobs listed in an extra GUI element and hiding the corresponding spawning/despawning chat messages)

 ## Ashfang